badabam/es6-react-starter/README.md

-Stuff you can do:

-* Use JavaScript from the future, today (ES6 via babel)
-* Just add css to `css/app.css`
+# Simple ES6 React Starter
+A simple starter for React with ES6 and Webpack.

-Install dependencies:
+## Install dependencies:

 ```
 npm install
 ```

-Run the webpack dev server, which by default runs on `localhost:8086`:
+## Run the webpack dev server, which by default runs on `localhost:8086`:

 ```
 npm start